 This is a milestone for the engagement of mothers and pregnant women with HIV into the worldwide and national policy processes that can their lives.

-In 2012, ASAP will further support m2m to develop a diversified resource mobilization strategy, linked to their increased advocacy.
+In 2012, ASAP further supported m2m to develop a diversified resource mobilization strategy, linked to their increased advocacy.
 ASAP is also supporting m2m to secure stronger peer review of their work and to intensify the progression of HIV-positive women within the structure of m2m.

 Since late 2010, ASAP’s Director has worked closely with the three co-founders of m2m, their leadership team and Board to undertake a substantial, systematic, scale-up of advocacy activities.
 Work included development of a strategic plan and identifying key intervention points.
 Most notable of these, the “right tables” to be at, so that m2m can maximise the impact of their time and efforts to leverage the best results with limited burden on staff whose principle responsibility is service delivery.